The moderate-minded writer: Finding my voice as an intellectual in a climate of extremes

 “No activity,” wrote Seneca, “can be successfully pursued by an individual who is preoccupied since the mind, when distracted, absorbs nothing deeply but reflects everything which is, so to speak, crammed into it.”13

-Today, I spend several hours of solitude in my office daily with no digital screen in sight.
+Today, I begin my mornings by spending several hours of solitude in my office with no digital screen in sight.
 Shifting my reading back to print has enabled me to be alone with my thoughts, wrestling with uncertainties and complexities, scrutinizing my assumptions and beliefs.

 For an excellent review, see Vaidhyanathan, Siva.
 Antisocial media: How Facebook disconnects us and undermines democracy.
 Oxford University Press, 2018.